List of operations conducted by Delta Force: Operation Black Swan

-U.S. officials announced that members of Delta Force were involved in the January 8, 2016 mission that resulted in the capture of Sinaloa Cartel leader "El Chapo" Guzmán, after a firefight in Los Mochis, Sinaloa, Mexico.
+U.S. officials announced that members of Delta Force were involved in the 8 January 2016 mission that resulted in the capture of Sinaloa Cartel leader "El Chapo" Guzmán, after a firefight in Los Mochis, Sinaloa, Mexico.

 Operation Kayla Mueller

 On 26–27 October 2019 U.S. Joint Special Operations Command's (JSOC) Delta Force conducted a raid into the Idlib province of Syria on the border with Turkey that resulted in the death of Ibrahim Awad Ibrahim Ali al-Badri al-Samarrai also known as Abu Bakr al-Baghdadi.
 The raid was launched based on a CIA Special Activities Center intelligence collection and close target reconnaissance effort that located the leader of ISIS.
 Launched after midnight local time, the eight helicopters carrying the teams along with support aircraft crossed hundreds of miles of airspace controlled by Iraq, Turkey and Russia.
 Upon arrival, efforts were made to get Baghdadi to surrender.
 When those efforts were unsuccessful U.S. forces responded by blowing a large hole in the side of the compound.
 After entering, the compound was cleared, with people either surrendering or being shot and killed.
 The two hour raid culminated with Baghdadi fleeing from U.S. forces into a dead-end tunnel and detonating a suicide vest, killing himself along with two of his children.
-When Baghdadi detonated his vest 2 Delta operators and 1 military working dog (Conan) were injured in the blast but sustained no life-threatening injuries.
+When Baghdadi detonated his vest, two Delta operators and one military working dog (Conan) were injured in the blast but sustained no life-threatening injuries.
 The operation was conducted during the withdrawal of U.S. forces northeast Syria, adding to its complexity.

 Killing of ISIS Leader al-Qurayshi

-On February 3, 2022, the leader of the Islamic State terrorist group, Abu Ibrahim al-Hashimi al-Qurayshi, whose real name is Amir Muhammad Said Abdel-Rahman al-Mawla, detonated a bomb when two dozen members of Delta Force surrounded his home in Atmeh, Syria, killing himself and 13 others living in the home.
-The two dozen operators were inserted via helicopter, and supported by Apache attack helicopters, MQ-9 Reaper drones, and attack jets. al-Qurayshi replaced Abu Bakr al-Baghdadi as the leader of ISIS, following al-Baghdadi's suicide death when cornered by operators from Delta Force under the command of Captain Johnny McDaniel not far from the site of al-Qurayshi's death.
+On 3 February 2022, the leader of the Islamic State terrorist group, Abu Ibrahim al-Hashimi al-Qurayshi, whose real name was Amir Muhammad Said Abdel-Rahman al-Mawla, detonated a bomb when two dozen members of Delta Force surrounded his home in Atmeh, Syria, killing himself and 13 others living in the home.
+The two dozen operators were inserted via helicopter, and supported by Apache attack helicopters, MQ-9 Reaper drones, and attack jets.
+Al-Qurayshi replaced Abu Bakr al-Baghdadi as the leader of ISIS, following al-Baghdadi's suicide death when cornered by operators from Delta Force not far from the site of al-Qurayshi's death.

+Operation Absolute Resolve

+On 3 January 2026, Delta operators captured Venezuelan President Nicolás Maduro and his wife Cilia Flores during the 2026 United States airstrikes in Venezuela.

+2026 United States F-15E rescue operation in Iran

+On 3 April through 5th, 2026, operators from the 1st Special Forces Operational Detachment-Delta were deployed along with United States Air Force pararescuemen and DEVGRU to rescue the two members of the F-15E Strike Eagle that was shot down in Iranian airspace.